open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 This page will show you how to get started with OpenTelemetry in Node.js.

+You will learn how you can instrument a simple application automatically, in such a way that traces, metrics and logs are emitted to the console.

 ## Prerequisites

 Ensure that you have the following installed locally: